laboon/ebook/text/98_glossary_of_terms.md

 __Logic bomb__: Code within a program which executes an unauthorized function, such as deleting all data on the first day of the month.

+__Logic error__: An error in a program due to faulty logic being programmed.

 __Major__: A defect of the third-highest level of severity, which indicates a severe problem but still allows the user to use the system.

 __Malware__: Software which has pernicious and deliberate effects to the user of the software, such as a computer virus or key logger.